 According to CFK families, the things that make the biggest difference between surviving the holidays and enjoying them are:

 Families who are allowed to feel comfortable declining invitations to events that their children cannot tolerate or leaving an event early experience less stress during the holiday season.
 By letting the family of a struggling child know that you understand they may not be able to come or stay for your holiday event, you offer them the grace of balancing their child's needs first.

 Nothing makes a child feel more welcome than when someone special to him or her thinks ahead and has a favorite food or dinnertime activity ready.
 If you're hosting a child who struggles with food issues, ask parents ahead of time if there is a safe treat you can have ready for the child.
 If the child chooses not to accept, be gracious and don't force the issue.

-- Offer Time or Help: Everyone is busy during the winter holidays, but the gift of time can go a long way for the family of a struggling child.
+Everyone is busy during the winter holidays, but the gift of time can go a long way for the family of a struggling child.
 Even the gift of 10 minutes (for example, letting a family go ahead of you in the grocery line) could mean the difference between a holiday shopping success and a meltdown.

-- Practice Tolerance: Many families with children who struggle experience acts of intolerance (such as accusing looks/words during a public meltdown or people becoming offended because a struggling child has an inappropriate social interaction).
+Many families with children who struggle experience acts of intolerance (such as accusing looks/words during a public meltdown or people becoming offended because a struggling child has an inappropriate social interaction).
 By responding with tolerance or even offering assistance, you can help reduce stress on the family.

-- Reach for a Connection: Families know that it is not always easy to make a connection with their struggling child, but when friends and relatives make the extra effort to connect, that effort can be more meaningful than any gift.
+Families know that it is not always easy to make a connection with their struggling child, but when friends and relatives make the extra effort to connect, that effort can be more meaningful than any gift.
 If you're not sure how to connect with a struggling child, ask the family for special interests and favorite activities (for more ideas, try this free Podcast, which offers specific tips).